victorfeijo/dotfiles/README.md

 --------

-It's gonna look like this:
+It's gonna look's like this:

 ![screen](screen.png)